JiHong88/suneditor/README.md

                     }

 // Key actions----------------------------------------------------------------------------------------------------
-tabDisable      : If true, disables the interaction of the editor and tab key.  default: false {Boolean}
+tabDisable      : If true, disables the interaction of the editor and tab key.  default: false {boolean}
 shortcutsDisable: You can disable shortcuts.    default: [] {Array}
-                  ex) ['bold', 'strike', 'underline', 'italic', 'undo', 'indent', 'save'] shortcutsHint   : If false, hide the shortcuts hint.    default: true {Boolean}
+                  ex) ['bold', 'strike', 'underline', 'italic', 'undo', 'indent', 'save'] shortcutsHint   : If false, hide the shortcuts hint.    default: true {boolean}

 // Defining save button------------------------------------------------------------------------------------------- callBackSave    : Callback functions that is called when the Save button is clicked.